 Unaipon is recognised as one of the earliest Aboriginal writers published in English by virtue of a manuscript of traditional Aboriginal stories from South Australia; Legendary Tales of the Australian Aborigines published in 1925 and his pamphlets from 1927

 onwards.
-However neither Legendary Tales nor the pamphlets were never published under his name during his lifetime.
+However neither Legendary Tales nor the pamphlets were ever published under his name during his lifetime.
 They were published under the name of anthropologist and Chief Medical Officer for South Australia, W. Ramsay Smith by Angus and Robertson in 1930.

 He believed in sympathetic cooperation between black and white and said the former needed “the inner power” to reconstruct their lives shattered by contact with the latter.
-He occasionally was the victim himself of racism but never became bitter and gave evidence to two Royal Commissions into the treatment of Aborigines.
+He occasionally was the victim of racism but never became bitter and gave evidence to two Royal Commissions into the treatment of Aborigines.
 He lectured widely throughout his life well into his eighties.
 He received the Commonwealth Medal in 1953 and died aged 94 in 1967 at Tailem Bend.
 He was buried at Point McLeay.

 In 1989 the University of Queensland Press inaugurated the inaugural David